superguru/GAZTank/dev/01PROMPTS_MODULE_MATURITY.md

 Ensure the module has a --help command line argument

 ## Must have -e <environment> command line argument
-Ensure there is a mandatory command line argument -e <environment>, which corresponds to environment sections in .\config\pipeline.toml.
+Ensure there is a mandatory command line argument -e <environment>, which corresponds to environment sections in .\config\environments.toml.
 Examples: "-e dev" or "-e staging".
 The output dir should depend on the environment passed in.

 ## Uses gzconfig